GfSE/CoCoML-Pages/From-UML-SysML/50_UML-Class-Diagram.md

 # UML Class Diagram

-As a very step, the following entities are defined:
+As a very first step, the following entities are defined:

 | UML | SpecIF <dcterms:type> | OWL/RDF |
 | ---: | :--- | :--- |